Municipal Engineering Foundation Victoria

 Celebrating the 50th Anniversary of the Foundation, the History of the Foundation from 1996 to 2016 was recently compiled by past Chairman of the Foundation and IPWEA Emeritus Member, Robin Nuttall OAM.
 In addition to fascinating insights into the development of the Foundation, the document records details of engineers granted scholarships and awards.
 A History of the Municipal Engineering Foundation

-The Anniversary Luncheon is proudly sponsored by Urban Management Systems
+The Scholarship Awards Luncheon was proudly sponsored by Urban Maintenance Systems